 top of page

-• Writer's pictureRyan C. Tittle
+Writer's pictureRyan C. Tittle

 EINSTEIN ON THE BEACH: 20th Century Masterpiece

 Though a stage director, Wilson had come out of the world of painting and dance.
 Language was not his strongest suit as he was a stutterer from a very young age.
 So, many of his early “operas” (he was already using the term since it simply translates as “a work”) were largely silent, sometimes using abstract language often provided by an autistic poet named Christopher Knowles and using canned music for scant scenes.
 His operas moved at a glacial pace and lasted hours.
 One of his early works, KA MOUNTAIN AND GUARDenia TERRACE, lasted for a full seven-day period.
-He was mostly well-known in Europe, where his magnificent Deafman Glance, a silent opera, caused a sensation and he was crowned the new torch-bearer of the surrealists.
+He was mostly well-known in Europe, where his magnificent Deafman Glance, a silent opera, caused a sensation and he was crowned the new torch-bearer for the surrealists.

 Glass virtually had no early audience except for friends in SoHo and young people, who were more receptive to his work due to their interest in hallucinogenic drugs, rock and roll, and Eastern-oriented music.
 Glass used amplified instruments for his self-named ensemble and had studied both traditional Western music at Julliard and with Nadia Boulanger, but also Eastern music with Ravi Shankar.
 The result was an extended period of additive, minimalist music which was shunned by critics as one work could be performed based on two simple notes or an additive piece of repeating notes.
 Glass cut his teeth theatrically with Mabou Mines, an Off-Off Broadway troupe who largely created pieces based on the works of Samuel Beckett.
 Glass and Wilson would inevitably work together because of the small pool of experimental theatre artists in New York.